mrxbox98/pterobilling/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
+- Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+- Thank to [jumilla](https://github.com/jumilla/) who made awesome libraries to implement an addons system in Laravel.

 ## Code of Conduct